saint11/DeadWeight/source/dungeon/dungeon_level_2.md

 There's an iron nail, between the floor and the wall right after the entrance.

 *There is a secret passage to the [Corpse-Shrinking Lab](#3-corpse-shrinking-lab).
-The iron nail is keeping the door closed, but after it's removed that section of the wall can be pulled and it will open.*
+The iron nail is keeping the door closed, but after it's removed that section of the wall can be pulled and it will snap open.*

 ## 3 Corpse-Shrinking Lab